 “Or you could just let me help you with what you’re working on,” I quipped.

 “I’m almost done.
-It’s just approvals for marketing.
+It’s just marketing approvals.
 Jan sent them to me earlier, but I didn’t get back to her,” he said.

 “Wait.
 You want to have a movie night?”
 He asked.